This is my checklist (in progress) for installing Ubuntu.

 Before installing guest additions make sure to install the following packages:

-sudo apt-get update sudo apt-get upgrade sudo apt-get install build-essential gcc make perl dkms linux-headers-$(uname -r) net-tools ssh nfs-common nfs-kernel-server samba
+sudo apt-get update sudo apt-get upgrade sudo apt-get install ssh net-tools sudo apt-get install build-essential gcc make perl dkms linux-headers-$(uname -r)

 and then reboot and install the guest additions.